pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 of each party, in order to use this information at the following clauses (see conflict resolution mode at breachClause?

--   Breach clause.
+-   **Breach clause**.
 A clause that specifies what happens in case of one party doesn't accomplish the contract.
 It has the following
     structure:
     -   Conflict Resolution Mode (mandatory).
         -   exchange-level.
 Conflicts are resolved between the parties